LucasCBL/WebScrapperChallenge/README.md

 finally after this is just implemented a simple sorting function using the sorted function.
 All test are now passed, next step is just doing the UI part of this, and adding logs to it.

+For the 'UI' I decided to take an approach of flexibility, rather than just getting straight to the goal, since the goal was to make something that was "Able" to filter and sort in the ways requested, so I thought it should be able to do any combination of those parameters instead of only the ones specified.

+# Running the program
+## exe
+Ive included an executable in the folder dist to allow for quick execution, otherwise you can run the main.py file with python

+## tests

+To run the tests you need to run  "python -m unittest discover"  while in the folder